 The name of God plays an important role in our beliefs, but some people associated with the church of God have made it the central focus of their religion.

-John Ritenbaugh, reflecting on an incident which occurred recently in Maryland, declares that the quality of life in America has precipitously declined since his boyhood.
-The meteoric rise of immorality and crime in this country has made it dangerous, leading people to select charismatic, but tyrannical leaders to lead them into …
+The meteoric rise of immorality in this country has made it dangerous, leading people to select charismatic tyrants to lead them into dependency.

 Theologians, misapplying grammatical gender and personification, falsely deduce a phantom third person, propped up by a spurious insertion (I John 5:7-8).